How Planting Trees Can Reduce Your Carbon Footprint

 This reduction in energy goes a long way when it comes to shrinking your carbon footprint, because over 1/3 of U.S. carbon emissions are caused by the production of electricity.

-Helping to reduce carbon emissions is only one aspect of how trees help improve our lives.
+Helping to reduce and offset carbon emissions is only one aspect of how trees help improve our lives.
+Some of the other benefits of trees are:

 If you're looking to reduce your carbon footprint and give back to the planet, trees are one of the most effective and personally beneficial ways to do it.
 A nicer home, a better environment, and more money in your wallet.